Hockey Reference Blog

 Won Semi-Finals (3-1) over Montreal Maroons

-The Bruins reached fourteen straight regular-season victories twice in franchise history.
-The first occurred during the early 1929-30 season.
+The Bruins reached 14 straight regular-season victories twice in franchise history.
+The first occurred during the 1929-30 season.

 2009-10 Washington Capitals Roster and Statistics